-A continuation of skills development at the piano keyboard to in- MU 132.
-Keyboard clude more advanced accompaniment patterns, playing four part Harmony.
-(2) harmonizations at sight, playing cadence patterns in all major keys, and harmonizations of simple melodies at the piano with correct chord choices and good voice leading.
+A continuation of skills development at the piano keyboard to include more advanced accompaniment patterns, playing four part harmonizations at sight, playing cadence patterns in all major keys, and harmonizations of simple melodies at the piano with correct chord choices and good voice leading.
 Prerequisite: MU 132 or consent of department.
-I semester hour credit.
+1 semester hour credit.